10th - 12th Grade - Camp Zeke - Sleepaway Summer Camp

 A special experience for our oldest campers

-The Teen Leadership Program is for rising 10th-12th graders.
+The Leader in Training (LIT) Program is for rising 10th-12th graders.

-• Join leadership-building sessions and gain skills that will last far beyond camp.
+• Build Leadership Skills: Participate in leadership-building sessions and gain skills that will benefit you far beyond camp.

-• Help plan all camp all-camp activity favorites, like our color run!
+• Plan Exciting Activities: Help plan camp favorites like our color run and other all-camp events!

-• After the program day, CITs participate in special events with other teens, help lead all-camp programs, and are otherwise involved in all aspects of camp life.
+• Camp Engagement: After the program day, you’ll actively engage in special events with other teens and help lead all-camp programs.
+You’ll be fully immersed in every aspect of camp life.

-• CITs also participate in special skill-building and leadership workshops that cover many of the same leadership and management topics that our counselors cover during orientation.
+• Skill Building: Participate in special skill-building and leadership workshops that cover many of the same topics our counselors learn during orientation.

-• Participation in the CIT Program is by invitation only and completely optional.
+• By Invitation Only: Participation in the CIT Program is by invitation only following an application and interview process.

 The Junior Counselor Program is an invitation-only program for rising 12th graders who have completed our Teen Leadership and CIT program.

-• Junior Counselors are full members of the staff and have the very same experience as our other staff members.
+• Staff Experience: Junior Counselors are full members of the staff and have the very same experience as our other staff members.

-• Receive extra support from our management team and are assigned a counselor mentor.
+• Extra Support: Receive extra support from our management team and are assigned a counselor mentor.

-• For more details about the staff experience at camp, please click here.
+• More Details: For more details about the staff experience at camp, please click here.

-• Junior Counselors are paid for their work in camp.
+• Compensation: Junior Counselors are paid for their work in camp.

 FOR MORE INFO, READ ON BELOW AND VISIT OUR TEEN PROGRAMS FAQ.